 I liked the Cindy Wilson show, but I was prepared to love it.
 It wasn’t for the material performed; just the detail aspects of the show that conspired to erect a wall between myself and the performers.
 If the notion of Cindy Wilson unfettered from the B-52’s also appeals to you, you should check it out below.
 This is the video for “Coporeal” which was projected during the concert.

-Cindy Wilson is doing groovy music in a very different vein, so I see where her band will be hitting Will’s Pub in my old stomping grounds of Orlando next month.
+Cindy Wilson is doing groovy music in a very different vein from the B-52’s, and I see where her band will be hitting Will’s Pub in my old stomping grounds of Orlando next month.
 I suspect many of the friends I have who still live there will be in attendance.
 Will’s isn’t much larger than The Mothlight, but by the time she plays there, I hope that Ms. Wilson can lose the shades and connect better with the audience who will be standing just inches away from her.

 Cindy Wilson | Summer North American Tour | 2017